 - If you joined us, how long could we rely on you to stay?

 - Tell me about your hobbies/ the achievements of which you are most proud.

-Finally, be sure to read these tips for a successful interview.
+Finally, be sure to watch LawCareers.Net’s video on how to prepare for a training contract interview.
 Good luck!